pluginlotto/izap-elgg-bridge/README.txt

 3. Go to plugin installation panel from admin panel.
 And browse "izap elgg bridge".
 4. Click on activate.
 And you are done.

-Note: Register an API key at http://www.pluginlotto.com against your domain.
-We will provide number of services in term of features.
-So those plugins may need that key.
-So Grab your key now.
-If you are already registered with one, Than you can use that too.
+> Register an API key at [Pluginlotto](http://www.pluginlotto.com) against your domain.
+It would allow you to get better services from iZAP.
+Grab your key now.
+If you are already registered for your domain, Than you can use that too.